-Spend a few hours learning about web design, and the term UX is going to pop straight into your eye perception a number of times, if not more!
-User Experience design is one of the most important aspects for concluding professional web design with ideas like usability, flexibility, and general design satisfaction in mind.
-The design isn’t necessarily how something looks, it’s in fact how something works, as the late Steve Jobs would say.
-Learning great UX practices can eventually pay huge dividends in the number of people who use your apps, software, or websites, and becoming an UX expert isn’t a straightforward line either.
-UX designers works rigorously with wireframes, doing user testing analysis and learning about individual element performance, UX designers need to learn how to create personas and how to personalize designs for each of these personas, UX designers need to adapt to unique scenarios and know how to quickly adapt to them.
+User Experience design is one of the most important aspects of professional web design.
+The design isn’t necessarily how something looks, it’s how something works, as the late Steve Jobs would say.
+Learning great UX practices can eventually pay huge dividends in the number of people who use your apps, software, or websites.
+UX designers work rigorously with wireframes, analyzing user testing and learning about individual element performance.
+UX designers need to learn how to create personas and personalize designs for each personas.
 There is so much that a UX designer needs to do.

-Think of it in simple terms, the user experience of anything that you build is going to be the ultimate experience that users have when they are interacting with your creation.
-Would you want this experience to be uneasy, or perfected to the absolute perfection?
-Of course the latter is your choice, but in order to achieve such results, one who wants to become a UX designer is going to need the help of books, a mentor, and a lot of time to practice the actual UX process.
-But, there’s another way for ux designers to learn, and perhaps this approach is more welcoming to those who work with platforms like WordPress, and only want to learn the global essentials of how UX works.
+Think of it in simple terms: the user experience of anything you build will be the ultimate experience that users have when interacting with your creation.
+Would you want this experience to be uneasy or perfected to absolute perfection?
+Of course, the latter is your choice, but to achieve such results, one should become a UX designer, which will need the help of books, a mentor, and a lot of time to practice the UX process.
+Perhaps this approach is more welcoming to those who work with platforms like WordPress.
 For those kindhearted souls, we recommend UX tutorials.
-What better way to learn about the latest trends and specifications if not directly from UX experts themselves.
+What better way to learn about the latest trends and specifications if not directly from UX experts?

-The following UX tutorials are all coming from the last 3-4 months, meaning that they will be fully in line with the latest web design trends, and compliment any previous knowledge that you have about UX already.
-We put in extra effort to make the tutorials as versatile and helpful as possible, and we can’t help but be in awe of knowing that you are about to uncover a whole new reality for yourself by learning from these expert UX tutorials.
-Please, if you are a UX designer yourself and you have published UX work before, get in touch with us so we can include you amongst the best.
+The following UX tutorials come from the last 3-4 months.
+We put in extra effort to make the tutorials as versatile and helpful as possible.
+We can’t help but be in awe of knowing that you are about to uncover a new reality by learning from these expert UX tutorials.
+Please, get in touch with us to include you amongst the best.

 UX Requires a Puzzle Mindset

-This is a nice little inspirational snippet talking about the puzzle approach to UX design.
-This comes back to what we have talked about before, the need to establish a design UX that resembles the UI, so that both can work together in achieving the desired design result.
-Perhaps a little over-toned, but nonetheless valid advice and something to pin on a wall when doing UX design yourself.
+This is a nice little inspirational snippet about the UX design puzzle approach.
+This comes back to what we have talked about before.
+It is the need to establish a design UX that resembles the UI.
+Both of these can work together in achieving the desired design result.
+Perhaps a little over-toned, but valid advice and something to pin on a wall when doing UX design yourself.

 Getting Started with Wireframes